ton-community/ton-docs/docs/v3/contribute/localization-program/how-to-contribute.md

 ### Translator guidelines

-As a Translator, your goal is to ensure that translations are faithful and expressive, keeping them as close to the original meaning and as understandable as possible.
+As a translator, you aim to ensure that translations are faithful and expressive, keeping them as close to the original meaning and as understandable as possible.
 Your mission is to make the blue progress bar reach 100%.

 #### Translation flow